Ahmed Berri: Syrian Civil War

 Since 2012, Berri was commander of the infamous Hama Military Council.
 Free Syrian Army forces under its command committed the Aqrab massacre in December 2012, resulting in 125-300 civilians killed, most of them from the Alawite minority.
 On December 31, 2013, while on his way to Taftanaz, he was arrested with two of his soldiers at Islamic State of Iraq and the Levant's checkpoint and was put near Saraqeb, a city in northern Idlib.
 Following Idlib Military Council's push for his release and a demonstration of people in Maaret al-Numan, he was set free in Hama.

-By the time of April of 2015, Berri had reached the position of Deputy Chief of staff for the Free Syrian army.
+By the time of April 2015, Berri had reached the position of Deputy Chief of staff for the Free Syrian army.

 In July 2015, during a dispute between the Supreme Military Council and the Syrian National Coalition, Berri was considered to be the concurrent chief of staff at the time by the SNC, while Abdelkarim al-Ahmed was considered the commander and chief of the FSA by the SMC.
 This dispute was seemingly never resolved, as the FSA would continue to further decentralize.